cynthiaheider/taller-metadatos/README.md

 ### Instructions:

 Now, in a small group, create metadata for the documents below according to the following standards:
 Dublin Core metadata schema, DACS for the formatting of the Date field, and ISO 639-3 for the Language field.
-You can use a copy of the spreadsheet if it is helpful.
+Make your own copy of [the spreadsheet here](https://docs.google.com/spreadsheets/d/19MbwB0BEPRJXOet8c1HgJZs1ygh_Rso-igv7PMfrEnw/edit?usp=sharing) to fill in, if it is helpful.
 You'll have 10 minutes to complete as many fields as you can.
 You will hear a beep when our time is up.

 - Document 1: